Tree-adjoining grammar: Description

-Auxiliary trees have the root (top) node and foot node labeled with the same symbol.

-A derivation starts with an initial tree, combining via either substitution or adjunction.
-Substitution replaces a frontier node with another tree whose top node has the same label.
-The root/foot label of the auxiliary tree must match the label of the node at which it adjoins.
-Adjunction can thus have the effect of inserting an auxiliary tree into the center of another tree.
+A derivation starts with an initial tree, which is combined with further trees via either substitution or adjunction.
+Substitution replaces a frontier node with an initial tree whose root node has the same label as the leaf for which it is substituted.
+Adjunction inserts an auxiliary tree—at either a frontier or an internal node—whose root and foot labels both match the label of the node whereat it adjoins.
+Adjunction can thus have the effect of inserting an auxiliary tree into the center of another tree, which operation may be applied recursively.